iamronaldlaban/Audio_Restoration_2022/README.md

 # Audio Restoration using Median Filer and Cubic Spline Filter

 ## High-level Description of the project
-This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
+This assignment builds on [Assignment I](https://github.com/iamronaldlaban/Audio-Restortation-using-AR-models-in-MATLAB) .
+We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
 - median filtering
 - cubic splines